I’ve been a work-at-home mom for over 15 years now so I’ve learned a few things about productivity hacks!

 So, there you have it… an awesome list straight from the mouths and hearts of moms who are in the beautiful trenches of work-at-home motherhood.
 I hope these tips and tricks helped you in your quest to become even more productive amidst the sounds of little feet running by. 🙂

-Please leave a comment below and share your productivity hacks for how you stay on track with your business goals and still rock is as an awesome mom.
+Please leave a comment below and share your productivity or household hacks for how you stay on track with your business goals and still rock is as an awesome mom.
 Let’s keep this list growing and growing in the comments below!